rapidfish/personnummer/README.md

 * Do checksum validation when parsing a candidate String into Personnummer (last digit)

-* Extract meta information after parsing a Personnummer (age, days since birth, gender, place of birth, zodiac sign, etc...)
+* Extract meta information from a Personnummer (age, days since birth, gender, place of birth, zodiac sign, etc...)

 * Input strings may have leghts between 10 to 13 characters, a missing separator (-/+) automatically gets resolved.